-According to the structured settlement transfer laws in Florida, you have the right to sell your structured settlement payments in exchange for a lump sum of cash.
-In doing so, you want to work with a company who’s ethical and abides by the Florida structured settlement transfer statute so there are no issues during the process.
+According to the structured settlement transfer laws in Virginia, you have the right to sell your structured settlement payments in exchange for a lump sum of cash.
+In doing so, you want to work with a company who’s ethical and abides by Virginia’s structured settlement transfer statute so there are no issues during the process.

 UNDERSTANDING THE VALUE OF YOUR STRUCTURED SETTLEMENT

 Selling payments from your structured settlement or annuity to get a lump sum of cash can be intimidating and confusing.
-You really may not understand how a lump sum offer is calculated or why your offer from settlement funding companies vastly different (Cox Financial guarantees more cash than any of the other structured settlement companies and is the top settlement funding provider in Central Florida).
+You really may not understand how a lump sum offer is calculated or why your offer from multiple companies is vastly different (Cox Financial guarantees to offer more than any other company).
 On top of that, a few other questions may come to your mind, like:

 - Am I really getting a fair lump sum offer?